SmileiPIC/tutorials/perfs_parallel_computing.rst

 Indeed, a node is generally composed of some processors which owns itself many cores.
 The cores of each node has a privileged access to the memory associated to it processor.

-As it has been described in the begining of this page supercomputers should be adressed with both paradigm :
+As it has been described in the begining of this page supercomputers should be adressed with both paradigm:

 * MPI to go through nodes **and** processors for many processors nodes to handle memory affinity.
 * OpenMP to feed threads, minimize imbalance and to manage more efficiently diagnostics at large scale

-The following example uses 2 MPI processes with 8 threads each :
+The following example uses 2 MPI processes with 8 threads each:

 .. code-block:: bash